-We were formed on April 23, 2002 and to date have generated only moderate though increasing revenue year by year.
+We were formed on April 23, 2002 and to date have generated only moderate revenue year by year.
 Our ability to implement a successful business plan remains unproven and no assurance can be given that we will ever generate sufficient revenues to sustain our business.
-We believe the increase in sales in December 2012 and December 2013 may indicate that our business plan is on the right track, but we have a limited operating history which makes it difficult to evaluate our performance.
+We have a limited operating history which makes it difficult to evaluate our performance.
 You must consider our prospects in light of these risks and the expenses, technical obstacles, difficulties, market penetration rate and delays frequently encountered in connection with the development of new businesses.
 These factors include uncertainty whether we will be able to:

-- Raise capital; - Develop and implement our business plan in a timely and effective manner; - Be successful in uncertain markets; - · Respond effectively to competitive pressures; - Successfully address intellectual property issues of others; - · Protect and expand our intellectual property rights; and - Continue to develop and upgrade our products.
+- raise capital; - · develop and implement our business plan in a timely and effective manner;

+- be successful in uncertain markets; - · respond effectively to competitive pressures; - successfully address intellectual property issues of others; - protect and expand our intellectual property rights; and - continue to develop and upgrade our products.